These are the 17 best Tiki bars in America

 The Scene: Most Tiki bars try their damnedest to emulate the Hawaiian experience.
 This place puts them all to shame... not just because it's in Hawaii, but because there's an actual volcanic crater in its back yard.
 That means you can sit sipping cocktails while watching lava light up the steam from the fissures rising into the night.
 That beats the hell out of the glow of a puffer fish converted into a lamp any day.

-A five-decade LA institution, Tiki-Ti may be be the tiniest bar on the list (12 seats), but it more than makes up for it by being packed with more Hawaiian ephemera than Mike Love's house and a cocktail list with 92 different choices to rot your teeth.
-It'll make you forget that you're chilling in a divey joint off of Sunset Blvd... until some jackass starts gabbing at you about his screenplay, which isn't a remake of Blue Hawaii
+The scene: A five-decade LA institution, Tiki-Ti may be be the tiniest bar on the list (12 seats), but it more than makes up for it by being packed with more Hawaiian ephemera than Mike Love's house and a cocktail list with 92 different choices to rot your teeth.
+It'll make you forget that you're chilling in a divey joint off of Sunset Blvd... until some jackass starts gabbing at you about his screenplay, which isn't a remake of Blue Hawaii, so who cares.

 THE ALIBI (Portland, OR)